-Various ventilation techniques are used in pig barns to raise the air quality in the barns to a desired level.
+Various ventilation techniques are used to raise the air quality in pig barns to a desired level.
 Many of these techniques use a specific type of fan to facilitate the required air movement.
 A frequently used fan in pig barns is the High Pressure Fan.
 In this article, we will tell you more about High Pressure Fans and why these fans are often used in pig barns.

 Fundamentally, High Pressure Fans are used in: